anshlabs716/anshlabs716/README.md

 I like experimenting with technology, customizing my devices, learning how systems work, and turning random ideas into projects that actually exist.

-I'm especially interested in **Linux, Android, system software, privacy, open source, cybersecurity, and building useful tools**.

-I learn mostly by actually building things, breaking them, figuring out why they broke, and fixing them.
+I especially enjoy building **useful tools**, messing around with Linux, exploring Android, and learning by breaking things and figuring out how to fix them.

 ---